 - About Afognak Native Corporation

-CPC’s automated, modular biopower products include the core BioMax® Gas Production Module that converts a wide variety of woody biomass and some plastics into clean, environmentally friendly and versatile nitrogen-diluted syngas.
+CPC’s automated, modular biopower products include the core BioMax® Gas Production Module that converts a wide variety of woody biomass into clean, environmentally friendly and versatile nitrogen-diluted syngas.
 The syngas can displace various fossil fuels by powering spark or compression ignition engine generators, or the syngas can be combusted in conventional boilers, dryers or similar equipment.

 - Ready-to-use, such as nutshells, pellets, etc.